RiccardoZappitelli/RCPepTelegram/README.md

-processkiller - Shows a table of processes that you can kill. terminateprocess - Kills a process by name. procmonmenu - Shows procmon menu. processmonadd - Adds a process to the process monitor list. processmonrem - Removes a process to the process monitor list.
+processkiller - Shows a table of processes that you can kill. terminateprocess - Kills a process by name. procmonmenu - Shows procmon menu. procmonadd - Adds a process to the process monitor list. procmonrem - Removes a process to the process monitor list.
-📂 File Explorer
-fileexplorer - Displays a file explorer menu.
 🎮 Input / Device Control
 randomkeyboard - Sets all user's input to random characters. capslock - Activates capslock.